Choosing the best type of composite for you

 The capping provides increased durability and resistance to scratches, which can be commonplace with timber alternatives.
 It also helps to avoid general wear and tear and although more expensive than uncapped, it’s likely to last longer.
 The extra capping on the composite will also provide useful UV inhibitors and become more durable to sunlight – something that homeowners looking to build decks in direct sunlight will want to consider.

-So ultimately capped composites offer maximum protection again these, though those on a budget it may be worth considering uncapped alternatives with the acceptance that costs may be incurred on cleaning and maintenance from time to time.
-Either way, both forms of composite requires far less maintenance than timber alternatives.
+So ultimately capped composites offer maximum protection against these, though those on a budget it may be worth considering uncapped alternatives with the acceptance that costs may be incurred on cleaning and maintenance from time to time.
+Either way, both forms of composite require far less maintenance than timber alternatives.

 For those without such budgetary restraints, it’s recommended that capped composites will provide the increased quality, durability and peace of mind.
 As well as protecting against stains and possessing increased UV resistance they are also unparalleled in terms of aesthetics.

 While capped decking boards will provide a more uniformed and consistent finish than most timbers they will initially appear darker having been laid before gradually becoming light several months after installing.
 However, higher end capped composite decking boards will provide a richer level of contrast in colour and a more eye-catching dual-tone appearance that will offer a level of variation between the boards.
 Opting for capped composite decking will in the short term be more expensive, but ultimately offers the key to a long lasting deck that will comfortably stand up to all manner of get togethers and parties as well as the wear and tear of family life.